INTENS-FI/intens/doc/model-api.md

 simulation results as a mapping.
 Here "mapping" is either a dict or something with a similar interface.

+The `cancel` variable was intended as a mechanism for cancelling
-The computation should regularly poll the `cancel` variable: if it becomes true the computation should cancel itself by raising `concurrent.futures.CancelledError`.
+tasks: computations would regularly poll it, and if it should become true the computation would cancel itself by raising `concurrent.futures.CancelledError`.
+However, this idea had to be abandoned because of performance problems.
+Currently the `cancel` parameter is in fact not a `dask.distributed.Variable`; it just mimics the interface without actually being shared.
+The server has no means for interrupting computations.

 The directory `workdir`, unless `None`, is shared between the computation and the server: the computation may create arbitrary files and subdirectories there, which can be immediately downloaded from the server (even while the task is running).  `workdir` is retained until the job is deleted.
 Tasks may only create files in `workdir` or temporary files managed with `tempfile` or equivalent in the usual location for the operating system (`dir=None` for `tempfile`).
 The latter may be faster but the files are then inaccessible outside the task.
 If `workdir` is `None` only temporary files may be created.

 We may standardise some of the contents of `workdir` later, e.g., define names of log files.
 Some such content may also be specified as